-This means providing girls with the chance to connect with their peers and support each other as well as having access to formal support services.
-It also depends on the existence of real alternatives to marriage - different lifestyles and roles for unmarried girls that girls and their families value and respect.
+This means offering girls the chance to connect with their peers and support each other, as well as having access to formal support services.
+It also depends on the existence of real alternatives to marriage – different lifestyles and roles for unmarried girls that are valued and respected by them and their families.

 - Girls are aware of and can exercise their rights and challenge harmful gender norms.

-- Girls have the opportunity to develop solidarity with one another through peer groups and collective action
+- Girls can develop solidarity with one another through peer groups and collective action.

 Safe space programmes

-Safe space programmes which offer a varied curriculum covering life skills, health and financial literacy can provide girls with an opportunity to build their skills, learn and meet friends and mentors in an informal setting.
+Safe space programmes which offer a varied curriculum covering life skills, health and financial literacy can support girls and adolescents to build their skills, learn and meet friends and mentors in an informal setting.
 This is also a space to learn about the services they can access in their community.

-Some of these programmes have economic empowerment components, such as conditional cash transfers, or the provision of a goat or chicken, which have proven successful in increasing the age of marriage.
+Some of these programmes have economic empowerment components, such as conditional cash transfers, which have proven successful in increasing the age of marriage.

 Supporting young people to be agents of change

 Supporting young people to be agents of change can be an effective and empowering process in and of itself.
-Many organisations work with young people so they can advocate for change as well as helping to inform the design of programmes that directly benefit their peers.
+Many organisations work with young people so they can advocate for change and inform the design of programmes that directly impact them and their peers.

-Youth groups, encouraging dialogue between youth and community leaders, and building the capacity of young people are all ways of supporting young people to be champions of change in their own communities.
+Youth groups, encouraging intergenerational dialogue between youth and community leaders, and enhancing young people's capacity and leadership are all ways of supporting young people to be champions of change in their own communities.

 Theory of Change user guide